Anime / Lupin III vs. Detective Conan: The Movie

 , and the first theatrical Detective Conan

 movie to be a crossover.
 And on top of all that, it's the highest-grossing movie in either franchise's history.
-Both series still had their annual TV special for 2013.Has a website.
+Lupin still had its annual TV special for 2013.Has a website.

 This movie features examples of: